fhinkel/InteractiveShell/Readme.md

 ## Purpose

-A node.js webserver that serves an interactive [http://www.macaulay2.com](Macaulay2) shell.
+A node.js webserver that serves an interactive [Macaulay2](http://www.macaulay2.com) command line.
 Security is provided by starting every Macaulay2 process in its own schroot.
 We recommend starting the webserver from inside a virtual box for added security.

 [Macaulay2](http://www.macaulay2.com) is a software system devoted to supporting research in algebraic geometry and commutative algebra, whose creation has been funded by the National Science Foundation since 1992.